-Vancouver, British Columbia – April 22, 2020 – Cabral Gold Inc. (“Cabral” or the “Company”) (TSXV: CBR) is pleased to announce additional results from rock samples collected as part of the current regional surface sampling program within the eastern part of the Cuiú Cuiú gold project in Brazil, and the identification of another new and previously unknown high-grade target called Medusa.
+Vancouver, British Columbia–(Newsfile Corp. – April 22, 2020) – Cabral Gold Inc. (TSXV: CBR) (“Cabral” or the “Company”) is pleased to announce additional results from rock samples collected as part of the current regional surface sampling program within the eastern part of the Cuiú Cuiú gold project in Brazil, and the identification of another new and previously unknown high-grade target called Medusa.

 Following the successful identification of high-grade gold mineralization on surface at the recently identified Alonso target (see press releases dated February 11, 2020, February 27, 2020 and April 1, 2020), Cabral’s exploration teams have been engaged in an aggressive program of regional mapping and sampling east of Alonso and throughout the previously unexplored eastern portion of the Cuiú Cuiú, property (Figure 1).
 A number of streams in this area are known to have had significant historic placer gold production, and as is the case throughout most of the project area, the source of that gold is unexplained.